yeswanth12345/covid-diagnoser-using-python-/README.md

-# covid-diagnoser-using-python-
+# covid-symptoms-analyser-using-python-
-A covid diagnoser using python libraries included are tkinter,sqlite3
+A covid symptoms analyser using python libraries included are tkinter,sqlite3
 Db browser for storing the data in offline database